vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 ==================================

 The tag hierarchies (tag trees) that you use to annotate data reprsent your **analytical model**.
-Your ability to conduct effective and meaningful analysis depends in part on ensuring that your particular analytical model is well-designed to meet your needs.
+Your ability to conduct meaningful analysis depends in part on whether your analytical model is well-designed to meet your needs.
 The tags and tag trees that work best for you may be different from those that work well for another organization.

 A full discussion of tag tree design is beyond the scope of this document.
 However, the following points should be taken into consideration in designing your tags and associated analytical model: